amirmazmi/config/python/basic_python.md

 >>> format(0.1,'.50f')
 '0.10000000000000000555111512312578270211815834045410'
 ```
+The number actually stored is not exact.
 In which case, you can use the `decimal` built-in package (some developers store dollar values as cent strings)

 <br>